 - Running proper email hygiene processes to remove unengaged data.
 That won’t prevent fake emails being added but it will kick them out as quickly as possible.

 - Capturing the IP addresses of the form submissions to spot if one IP is producing multiple form inputs.
 You can then block that IP address.

 - Add Captcha to your forms.
 There are various types of Captcha.
 Some can be very annoying and off-putting to the user, such as those where you have to enter a code made up of mangled characters from an image.
 These are often genuinely hard to read and I invariably always get them wrong at least once.
 There are also types that involve clicking on all the squares that contain say a store front.
 I’m often left red faced as I seem to have an inability to identify such things!
 But Google’s ReCaptcha is a good option, and the one I would recommend.
 It simply requires a click of a box from the user, which is barely a blip on the user journey and will destroy spam bot submission attempts.
 The only downside is it won’t stop real people from submitting to your forms where you will have to be extra vigilant.

 You can check our our website to see Captcha in use:

 Or for comments:

-Eliminating fake form submissions is a battle to get the right balance with keeping your users’ experience as simple as possible whilst removing the threat of these spam bots and malicious phishers, but it is an important endeavour to maintaining a good quality email distribution list and a healthy sender reputation.
+Eliminating fake form submissions is a battle.
+You have to strike the right balance between keeping your users’ experience as simple as possible, whilst removing the threat of these spam bots and malicious phishers.
+But it is an important endeavour to maintaining a good quality email distribution list and a healthy sender reputation.